 As we don't even realize that breath, we may not realize the value of it.
 Just like how we don’t understand the value of a sound and healthy life.
-Most of us we're talking about here, not the ones who do live life mindfully, making every breath count.
+We're talking about most of us, not the ones who do live life mindfully, making every breath count.

-Bingo, we are talking about something very essential that its bigger than you or us, it's about your health, your life, your happiness and of course health insurance plans follows.
+Bingo, we are talking about something so essential that it's bigger than you or us.
+It's about your health, your life, your happiness and, of course, health insurance follows.

-And we thought it is only fair that we straighten the knots, even before our health insurance plan is up and running, so you can choose the best health insurance plan for your family.
+And we thought it is only fair that we straighten the knots, even before our health insurance plans are up and running, so you can choose the best health insurance plan for your family.

 So, let’s start with things you should know about a health insurance plan that need your attention before you choose one.